 - Lauren Gunderson – Book of Will playwright.
 According to American Theatre, she is the most produced living American playwright for 2016-17

 - Penny Cherns – Davis assistant directed her production of The Matchmaker while he was a student at LAMDA.
-She taught him the value of story over concept.
+She taught him the value of the story over the concept.

 - The Acting Company – Co-producer with HVSF Conservatory Company for touring production of Love's Labor Lost directed by artistic director Ian Belknap